What is Women Making Art?

 As part of my curatorial practice, I visit shows, speak with artists, and write about the work they produce.

-My aim is to bridge the gap between the fleeting experience of a gallery visit and the longer arc of cultural memory — not as a critic, but as someone who believes in making space for women’s work, and in the importance of archiving what might otherwise be lost.
+My aim is to bridge the gap between the fleeting experience of a gallery visit and the longer arc of cultural memory, making space for women’s work, and archiving what might otherwise be lost.

 The world has overlooked so many talented women for far too long.
 By documenting these exhibitions and the women behind them, I want to do my part to ensure their work is recognised, remembered, and recorded as part of our collective history.